rmkx/APFP/README.md

 For further questions, you can check the **#apfp** channel in the Discord server.

-## This plugin is currently in beta and is still being developed
+## This plugin is fully functional but it's still in the beta stage.
 Please be patient and report bugs in the Issues tab, or in the **#bug-reports** channel in the Discord server.